 Here’s how to treat post birth control acne and get your clear skin back:

 It doesn’t matter what kind of acne you’re dealing with, exfoliation is key in getting your clear skin back.

-Once there, salicylic acid removes all the excess sebum, dead skin cells, and other gunk stuck in there before it has the chance to turn into a breakout.
+Once inside your pores, salicylic acid removes all the excess sebum, dead skin cells, and other gunk stuck in there before it has the chance to turn into a breakout.

-While it’s at it, it exfoliates the surface of the skin, too.
+While it’s at it, salicylic acid exfoliates the surface of the skin, too.
 Now those dead cells aren’t around in the more, they can’t fall into your pores and clog them.

 - Drunk Elephant T.L.C.
 Framboois Glycolic Night Serum: available at Cult Beauty, Sephora and SpaceNK

 - Paula’s Choice Resist BHA 9 Targeted Solution ($43.00): available at Nordstrom and Paula’s Choice

 - Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant ($29.00): available at Dermstore, Look Fantastic, Paula’s Choice and Selfridges